(Updated July 2020)

-Rob Bucher, who was a graduate assistant member of Leonard Hamilton’s staff at Florida State in 2017 and 2018, is in his first season as the Seminoles’ Video Coordinator.
+Rob Bucher, who was a graduate assistant member of Leonard Hamilton’s staff at Florida State in 2017 and 2018, is in his second season as the Seminoles’ Video Coordinator.
 He was a member of Florida State’s coaching staff during their runs to the Elite Eight of the NCAA Tournament in 2018 and to the second round of the NCAA Tournament in 2017.
 The Seminoles’ appearance in the Elite Eight of the NCAA Tournament was their first in a regional final since 1993.

 His responsibilities as a member of the Seminoles’ staff in 2017 and 2018 included contributions to team practices, assistance with travel and planning operations, player academic organization, player housing organization, assisting in opponent scouting through extensive video breakdowns and game preparation, assisting in on campus recruiting efforts and overseeing a staff of student managers who assist with practice sessions and game preparation.